 Serving Key Employment and Residential Areas in the Southwest Corridor

-The 15.8-mile Southwest LRT Project will extend the Green Line (Central Corridor LRT) from downtown Minneapolis through the rapidly growing southwestern suburban cities of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie.
+The Southwest LRT (METRO Green Line Extension) will extend the METRO Green Line (Central Corridor LRT) approximately 14.5 miles from downtown Minneapolis through the rapidly growing southwestern communities of St. Louis Park, Hopkins, Minnetonka, and Eden Prairie.
 This area, known as the Southwest Corridor, contains a concentration of businesses including several of the state’s largest employers.

-More than 210,000 jobs and 60,000 people in 31,000 households are presently located within one-half mile of the proposed Southwest LRT stations.
-The Southwest Corridor is projected to add 30,000 households and 60,000 new jobs by 2030—more than any other part of the metropolitan area except the Central Corridor.
+More than 191,000 jobs and 52,000 people are presently located within one-half mile of the proposed Southwest LRT stations and existing stations in downtown Minneapolis.
+The Southwest Corridor is projected to add 39,000 residents and 35,000 new jobs by 2035.

 Several key roadways serving the corridor have received high mobility deficiency ratings from MnDOT, and no major expansions or improvements are planned for the corridor after the completion of the Hwy.
 169/I-494 interchange.
 As the numbers of people and jobs in the corridor increase, traffic congestion will worsen, making the area less economically attractive—unless new transportation options are created.
 A comprehensive evaluation of alternatives showed that light rail transit is the best option for maintaining mobility in the Southwest Corridor, connecting employers and workers and mitigating the adverse economic impacts of increasing traffic congestion.